M-Haris-27/Web_Assignment/README.md

    - Click "Sort Ascending" or "Sort Descending" to reorder temperatures.
    - Use "Filter Rain Days" to show only rainy weather forecasts.
    - Click "Highest Temperature" to highlight the warmest day.
-   - Use "Remove Filters" to reset the table to its original state.

 4. **Use the Chatbot**:
-   - Type your weather-related questions in the chat input.
+   - Type your weather-related or general questions in the chat input.
-   - Click "Send" or press Enter to get AI-generated responses based on the displayed data.
+   - Click "Send" or press Enter to get AI-generated responses.

 ## File Structure